Wire-Network/wire-docs/docs/smart-contract-development/accounts-permissions.md

 #### Authority Threshold

 Authorization over a given action is determined by satisfying all explicit authorizations specified in the action instance.
-Those are in turn individually satisfied by evaluating each "factor" (account, public key, wait) for satisfaction (potentially recursively) and summing the weights of those that are satisfied.
+Those are in turn individually satisfied by evaluating each *factor* (account, public key, wait) for satisfaction and summing the weights of those that are satisfied.
 If the sum equals or exceeds the weight threshold, the action is authorized.

-#### Authority Example
+**Example:**

 The authority table for `jack`'s `release-code` named permission is shown in the diagram below.
 In order to authorize an action under that permission, a threshold of 2 must be reached.